Marketer's guide to call tracking software

 - Identify new keyword opportunities.
 Keyword call tracking can be used to identify possible high-value keywords that your SEO/SEM strategy may have overlooked.

 - Connect offline campaigns to digital analytics.
-Calls originating from direct mail, print ads, and other offline campaigns can be added to your CRM through DNI.
+Calls originating from direct mail, print ads, and other offline campaigns can be added to your CRM through unqiue call tracking numbers.

 - Improve the accuracy of your entire marketing attribution story.
-With a major gap in your marketing analytics now filled, call tracking allows more comprehensive attribution that helps you better manage your marketing mix.
+With a major gap in your marketing analytics now filled, you have a better idea of which marketing drives your most qualified leads.
+You can then use those insights to fine-tune your marketing spend and strategy.

 How to integrate call tracking software into your marketing campaigns